hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

 ## Learning Objectives:

-* Understand how to determine most variable genes
+* Understand how to determine the most variable genes for the gene expression
-* Identify the significant PCs to use for clustering
+* Utilize methods for evaluating the selection of PCs to use for clustering
 * Perform clustering of cells based on significant PCs
-* Evaluate whether artifacts are present and quality of clustering with PCA and tSNE plots
+* Evaluate whether clustering artifacts are present
+* Determine the quality of clustering with PCA and tSNE plots and understand when to re-cluster

 # Single-cell RNA-seq clustering analysis